akhilpvijayan/akhilpvijayan/README.md

 - 👋 Hi, I’m Akhil P Vijayan.
-- 🌱 I'm a Senior Software Engineer expertised on .NET and Angular stack.
+- 🌱 I'm a Senior Software Engineer focused on .NET and Angular stack.
 - 💞️ I’m looking to collaborate on .NET and Angular projects
 - 📫 How to reach me akhilpv88.apg@gmail.com
 - 🌱 I am open for full-time roles in full stack developer/software engineer domain.